FOR US RESIDENTS ONLY

 INDICATION AND USAGE

-VYJUVEK is a topical gel used to treat wounds in patients 6 months and older with dystrophic epidermolysis bullosa (DEB).
+VYJUVEK is a topical gel used to treat wounds in adult and pediatric patients (from birth) with dystrophic epidermolysis bullosa (DEB).

 IMPORTANT SAFETY INFORMATION

-VYJUVEK gel must be applied by a healthcare provider.
+VYJUVEK gel should be applied by a healthcare professional, patient, or caregiver.

-After treatment, patients and caregivers should be careful not to touch treated wounds and dressings for 24 hours.
+After treatment, patients and caregivers should be careful not to touch treated wounds and dressings until the next bandage change.
 If accidentally exposed to the VYJUVEK gel, clean the affected area.

 The most common adverse reactions (>5%) were itching, chills, redness, rash, cough, and runny nose.
 These are not all the possible side effects with VYJUVEK.
 Call your healthcare provider for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or to the Sponsor at 1-844-557-9782.